Call 24/7. Speak to an Attorney Immediately

 • Wage loss benefits — two-thirds of your Average Weekly Wage while you are unable to work, up to the 2026 maximum of $1,394 per week

-• Partial disability benefits — if you can return to light-duty work at reduced pay, two-thirds of the wage differential for up to 500 weeks
+• Partial disability benefits — if you return to light-duty work at reduced pay, two-thirds of the wage differential for up to 500 weeks

 What to Do If Your Claim Is Denied